HunterAP23/VATS/README.md

 Optional arguments:
   -f FFMPEG, --ffmpeg FFMPEG
                         Specify the path to the FFmpeg executable (Default is "ffmpeg" which assumes that FFmpeg is part of your "Path" environment variable).
-                        The path must either point to the executable itself, or to the directory that contains the exectuable named "ffmpeg".
+                        The path must either point to the executable itself, or to the directory that contains the executable named "ffmpeg".

-  -t THREADS PER PROCESS, --threads THREADS PER PROCESS
+  -t THREADS, --threads THREADS
                         Specify number of threads to be used for each process (Default is 0 for "autodetect").
                         Specifying more threads than there are available will clamp the value down to 1 thread for safety purposes.
                         A single VMAF process will effectively max out at 12 threads - any more will provide little to no performance increase.